eighty20results/e20r-payment-warning-pmpro/readme.txt

 If you sponsor the development of gateway support you will receive forum support for the lifespan of this plugin, plus a lifetime license key for one website of yours for all available and future plugin features.

 = Changelog =

+== v3.2 ==

+* BUG FIX: Didn't disable the default PMPro expiration warning emails

+== v3.1 ==

+* ENHANCEMENT/FIX: Updated Utilities submodule to v2.0
+* BUG FIX: Didn't clear/remove the debug log(s) for the PayPal Merchants API library
+* BUG FIX: Renamed the example addon class to Example_Gateway_Addon and need to reflect that in licensing & settings/stubs to ignore

 == v3.0 ==